CertNova

 RPO

-Recovery Point Objective, the maximum acceptable data loss measured in time.
+Recovery Point Objective is the maximum acceptable amount of data loss measured in time.

 Read full term ->